All Episodes

 China.

-In about a week, you're gonna see China say, you know, we ought to work this out.
+In about a week, you're going to see China say, you know, we ought to work this out.

 Let's work this out.

-I think what's gonna end up happening, we've seen the crackdown in Hong Kong.
+I think what's going to end up happening, we've seen the crackdown in Hong Kong.

-We've seen the the absolute mistreatment of the Uyghur minority community, forced labor camps.
+We've seen the absolute mistreatment of the Uyghur minority community, forced labor camps.

-It's been unfolding for quite a long period of time now, as China continually talks about reunification of Taiwan and flying fighter jets over Taiwan airspace repeatedly.
+It's been unfolding for quite a long period of time now.

-I think what's gonna happen is China will give the wink and nod and okay to Putin for his territorial ambitions, and he's gonna expect that Chi will express expect reciprocity on Putin's end and he will get it.
+As China continually talks about reunification in Taiwan and flying fighter jets over Taiwan airspace repeatedly, I think what's going to happen is China will give the wink and nod and okay to Putin for his territorial ambitions, and he's going to expect that Qi will expect reciprocity on Putin's end and he will get it.

 Maybe so, but that's down the lane a little bit.